yaanno/budapest-py/README.md

 Handling a number of multiple virtual environments can be a major pain - but there is hope, called [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper).

+Setup is really easy, please consult the docs.
+After you installed the wrapper, play around a little to catch up with the commands.

+Here is my modifications for virtualenvwrapper's global hook, postmkviertualenv: [http://gist.github.com/312660](http://gist.github.com/312660)

+Nothing fancy, you can select a minimal or an advanced django development setup using one of my requirement files.

 ### Debugging

 ### Testing